‘Thank you for all your hard work and encouragement whilst assisting us. Your experience was very much appreciated.’ – Housing Justice client

 private residential tenants.
 We may negotiate on behalf of these tenants with their landlords or agents, or we may assist or represent them at the Victorian Civil and Administrative Tribunal.

 In addition to these programs, we undertake or contribute to short-term projects.
 In 2015-16 the City of Greater Bendigo awarded Housing Justice a Community Development Grant.
 This enabled us to educate and help vulnerable and disadvantaged tenants around home maintenance and rubbish removal and to advocate for support for tenants with these issues.
 Murray Primary Health Network’s Partners in Recovery program funded Housing Justice to strengthen the relationships between local real estate agents and acute and community mental health services.
 As part of this project we developed online fact sheets for property managers and tenants, available on our website.

 As well as providing direct services, Housing Justice contributes to relevant housing sector networks.
 We belong to the two regional homelessness service networks, the statewide TAAP network, the Victorian Federation of Community Legal Centres’ Tenancy Working Group, and the Partners In Recovery Housing Working Group, which improves housing options for people with severe and persistent mental health issues.
 Housing Justice’s Manager chairs the state-wide SHASP Managers’ Network and Housing Justice cofacilitates the Loddon Campaspe region’s Hoarding Working Group, which is working to improve service coordination for people dealing with hoarding issues, including animal hoarding and squalor.

-For more information about this program, please visit Housing Justice website.
+For more information about this program, please visit the Housing Justice website.